 6. ‘Beyond words’: representing the ‘Holocaust by bullets’

 7. Still struggling with German history: W.G.
 Sebald, Gunter Demnig and activist memory workers in Berlin today

 Part III: The Holocaust in Contemporary Culture

 8. Remembering the ‘unwanted’ victims: initiatives to memorialize the National Socialist euthanasia program in Germany

 9. Figuring the Grey Zone: the Auschwitz Sonderkommando in contemporary culture

 10. Instagram and Auschwitz: a critical assessment of the impact social media has on Holocaust representation

 11. Encountering Auschwitz: touring the Auschwitz-Birkenau State Museum

 Christine Berberich is Reader in Literature at the University of Portsmouth, UK.
-She has published widely in the field of national identity construction, especially Englishness, in twentieth-century and contemporary Literature.
-She is the author of The Image of the English Gentleman in Twentieth-Century Literature: Englishness & Nostalgia (2007), co-editor of These Englands: Conversations on National Identity (2011), Land & Identity: Theory, Memory, Practice (2012), and Affective Landscapes in Literature, Art & Everyday Life (2015), and editor of The Bloomsbury Introduction to Popular Fiction (2014).
-She is currently editing a collection on Brexit and the migrant experience entitled Brexit and the Migrant Voice, as well as writing a monograph tentatively entitled Nazi Noir, and a public interest book on PG Wodehouse and the Nazi Internment Camp at Tost.
+She has published widely in the field of national identity construction, especially Englishness, and in twentieth-century and contemporary literature.
+She is the author of The Image of the English Gentleman in Twentieth-Century Literature: Englishness & Nostalgia (2007), co-editor of These Englands: Conversations on National Identity (2011), Land & Identity: Theory, Memory, Practice (2012) and Affective Landscapes in Literature, Art & Everyday Life (2015), and editor of The Bloomsbury Introduction to Popular Fiction (2014).
+She is currently editing a collection on Brexit and the migrant experience, entitled Brexit and the Migrant Voice, as well as writing a monograph tentatively entitled Nazi Noir and a public interest book on P.G.
+Wodehouse and the Nazi Internment Camp at Tost.